jh-tan/mysite/README.md

 ## Feature
 * Custom user authentication and register, able to login with either email/username
-* Allow third-party authentication (Google) with the help of Oauth
+* Allow third-party authentication (Google) with the help of allauth
 * Support markdown
 * Create, edit and delete Post.
 * Comment and reply